Infineon/mtb-example-btsdk-audio-watch/README.md

 - Disconnect all devices if any are connected.
 - Select Pairable if it is not checked.
 - Click the "Start Adverts" button in the GATT tab.
+- Set MAX_PHONE_CONNECTIONS for support more than one iPhone.
-- From an iPhone app such as 'LightBlue', find and connect to the 'WatchAmaLE' app.
+- From an iPhone app such as 'LightBlue', find and connect to the 'Watch' app.
 - Allow pairing with the iPhone.
 - AMS:
-  - Play media on the iPhone.
+  - Play media on each iPhone.
+Play,Pause,Prev,Next,Vol Up,Vol Down notification message will be displayed on the UI.
-  - Use buttons in the ClientControl AVRC CT tab to control the music.
+  - Use buttons like Play,Pause,Prev,Next,Vol Up,Vol Down in the ClientControl AVRC CT tab to control the music.
   - Note that music will continue to play on iPhone.
 - ANCS:
-  - Incoming calls and messages to the iPhone will be displayed on the ANCS buttons.
+  - Incoming calls and messages to the each iPhone notification message will be displayed on the UI.
-  - Make an incoming call to your iPhone.
+  - Make an incoming call to each iPhone.
 See a call notification displayed on the UI to accept or reject the call.
 Similarly, missed call notifications are seen.
-  - Send an SMS message to your iPhone to see a message notification.
+  - Send an SMS message to each iPhone to see a message notification.

 LE Client: